Last Modified: February 9, 2015

 Over the years, every kind of connector has been used for RF, including RCA, F, TNC, BNC, N, and of course the PL259 (UHF class).
-Nowadays, almost all transceivers come with an SO239 chassis connector which mates with the PL259.
-One might ask why if the BNC and N are better connectors?
-It is simply a cost-saving issue.
+Nowadays, almost all transceivers come with an SO239 chassis connector which mates with the PL259, because they are less expensive, and universally available.

 Coax comes in many configurations.
-Center conductors can be solid or stranded, the dielectric can be solid, foam, and air with the latter not just air.
+Center conductors can be solid or stranded, the dielectric can be solid, foam, and air.
 Shields can be solid, corrugated, copper or braided copper, silver or braided silver, aluminum in many different configurations, and even steel.
 The outer covering can be made of a myriad of materials exotic and otherwise, but usually consists of polyvinyl chloride or polyethylene.
-The nominal Z can be from 35 ohms to as high as 125 with the basic standards being 50 and 75 ohms If you want to know why, read this.
+The nominal Z can be from 35 ohms to as high as 125 with the basic standards being 50 and 75 ohms.

 Amateurs typically lump the various types into three “standard” configurations; RG8 (≈.405" OD), RG8X (≈.242"OD), and RG58 (≈.195"OD).
 However, these three different configurations are far from standardized.
 Since there isn't a mil-spec on any coax cable, relying on that specific designation isn't prudent.

-If you use RG8X, remember it is easily crushed, and the minimum bend radius is twice that of RG58.
-I might add, some lessor brands (primarily Chinese manufactured) of both RG58 and RG8X aren't worth the time it takes to solder them.
+Some lessor brands (primarily Chinese manufactured), aren't worth the time it takes to solder them.
 They age so quickly, that after just a few weeks in the outdoors (no sun needed), the core cracks like popcorn.
 When it does, an RF arc can occur as shown in the left photo.
-I've never had this happen with Belden® 9258 or with JSC® coax cables.
+It pays to stick to one of the better brands of RG8X, like JSC®.

 Common mode current is almost a given in a mobile installation, especially ones which use abbreviated mounting schemes (trunk lip?).
 Common mode also plays havoc with automatic antenna controllers.
 The usually way to deal with common mode is to wind a choke using a mix 31 split bead.
 They cost about $5 each (DX Engineering sells a package of 5 for ≈$30).